kirkpsmith/rfb-dev-kit/README.md

 ## Documentation

-Draft documentation, which includes the BOM, is available [here](https://kirkpsmith.codeberg.page/rfb-dev-kit/).
-This is the contents of the `docs` repository subfolder rendered as a static website.
+Draft documentation, which includes the BOM, is available [here](https://fbrc.codeberg.page/rfb-dev-kit/).
+This is the contents of the `docs` repository subfolder rendered as a static website, using [GitBuilding](https://gitbuilding.io/).

 ## Features